 Leak on the Gas Tank Filler Cap

 The gas cap seal on your motorcycle could be faulty if it started leaking after you refilled the tank.
+This can be one of the leading causes for your motorcycle to leak gas.

 Inspect the filler neck of your machine for any damage, scratch, or crack and change the cap if necessary, only if you find out that it is broken.